ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ### Numerical Input Features and Encoders

 Numerical features have one encoder, the raw float values coming from the input placeholders are passed through a single neuron for scaling purposes, (optionally) passed through a normalization layer (either `null`, `batch_norm`, or `layer_norm`) and returned as outputs.
-Inputs are of size `b` while outputs are fo size `b x 1` where b is the batch size.
+Inputs are of size `b` while outputs are of size `b x 1` where b is the batch size.

 The available encoder parameters are: